temporalio/documentation/docs/go-new/developer-guide.md

 ---
 id: developer-guide
-title: Guide to developing Workflows using the Temporal Go SDK
+title: Guide to developing Temporal applications using the Temporal Go SDK
 sidebar_label: Go SDK developers guide
 ---

-This guide is for anyone building Temporal Applications in Go.
+This guide is for anyone building Temporal applications in Go.

 ## How to use the Temporal Go SDK